konikonikoni/konikonikoni/README.md

+- Visit koni.zip
-- 👋 Hi, I’m @konikonikoni
+- Hi, I’m @konikonikoni
-- 👀 I’m interested in almost every programming language
+- I’m interested in almost every programming language
-- 🌱 I’m currently learning python, c++, php, java
+- I’m currently learning python, c++, php, java
-- 💞️ I’m looking to collaborate on whatever
+- I’m looking to collaborate on whatever

 <!---
 konikonikoni/konikonikoni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.